10 Best Acoustic-Electric Guitars Under $500

 Yamaha is known for high-quality acoustic guitars, and guitars that are a great value for beginner and intermediate players.
 The FG series in particular has gotten a ton of praise over the years for high-quality and affordable prices.
 These guitars are very popular, and it's easy to see why.

-Hear the Yamaha FGX720SC
+Hear the Yamaha FGX830C

 Epiphone makes some excellent affordable guitars for intermediate players, and the EJ-200CE is no exception.
 This is a guitar with a legacy dating back over seven decades, with a classic look and sound.
 It’s also a little different that some of the other guitars in this review.

-For one thing, check out that jumbo, single cutaway body!
+Check out that jumbo, single cutaway body!
 Combined with the block inlays and pickguard it just reeks of vintage style, especially the sunburst model.
 But looks alone aren’t what will make you dig guitar.
 The body features a solid spruce top with select maple back and sides.

 Maple is an interesting tonewood when it comes to acoustic guitars, and often takes a backseat to rosewood and mahogany.
 However, it produces a tight, articulate sound that works well with larger-bodied guitars.
 Having played a maple-bodied acoustic guitar for the better part of 25 years I can attest to that!
 A rosewood fingerboard and bridge round out the tonewood profile for the EJ-200CE.